FrankFK/FrankFK.github.io/_posts/2024-03-04-hexafour-09-define-methods.md

     // Draw the edges of a rhombus and register it as a Shape RegisterRhombusShape();

-    // Create the first game board
+    // Create elements of the board
     // 30 lines of code ...

-	// Give each rhombus a different color
+	// Give each board element a different color
     // 7 lines of code ...
 }